FOliveiraPedro/ride_the_weather/README.md

 # Ride the Weahter

-Project developed to a test of skill check to the company Cloudwalk
+This project was developed to a selective process of Cloudwalk company, with the porpose of skill check.

 ## Getting Started